matthew1809/Twilio-moltin/README.md

 [Get Moltin API keys](https://dashboard.moltin.com/signup)

-The purpose of this project is to allow you to text your customers when they create a moltin order.
+The purpose of this project is to allow you to text your customers when they create a moltin order, and for your customers to request a status update on their order.

 ---